Bitcoin with Rigor

 Clear contracts, isolated side effects, testability, low complexity and cognitive load, code fluidity, and confidence in yourself.

-A hands-on tour of Clojure, Haskell, Io, Prolog, Scala, Erlang, and Ruby.
-Learn how each language thinks differently and broaden your perspective on programming.
+A hands-on tour of Clojure, Haskell, Io, Prolog, Scala, Erlang and Ruby, and how differently each one thinks.

 Why you should consider testing as part of your daily development habit and how it's directly linked to the software quality.

-Michael Feathers presents practical techniques for adding tests to untested code, breaking dependencies, and safely refactoring large legacy systems without introducing bugs.
+Michael Feathers on adding tests to untested code, breaking dependencies, and refactoring legacy systems safely.

-Key takeaways from Hunt and Thomas's classic on pragmatic software development, including DRY principles, the right mindset, and how to choose and master your tools.
+Key takeaways from Hunt and Thomas: DRY, the pragmatic mindset, and how to choose and master the tools of the trade.